AvivHagag/Bird-Project-For-College/README.md

 * Commit your changes and push them to your fork.
 * Submit a pull request, explaining the purpose and details of your changes.

-#### Acknowledgments
-We would like to thank the contributors and open-source community for their valuable contributions and support to the Bird Project.

 #### Happy bird habitat management!